Why Market Volatility May be Good

 The old adage, buy low – sell high, is very difficult to do when market volatility is low, as it has been for a long time.
 It’s very difficult to find an entry point for a position in a company you like when its stock price seemingly rises month after month.
-Volatility changes that.
+Market Volatility changes that.
 Weaker companies or weaker stocks tend to correct further than stronger ones.
 Having the ability to differentiate between good stocks and weaker stocks is very difficult unless volatility shakes things up.

 Recent market activity has allowed dozens of really solid companies stock prices to approach their 50 and 200 day moving averages; which may provide a good opportunity to initiate or add to a position in a company you like.